vardumper/shopware-six-exporter/README.md

 ## Plugin Features
 * This plugin generates importable .csv files of your WooCommerce online stores' most important entities (such as customers, products and orders) for later import into Shopware 6.
-* It allows you to sanitize content
+* Fake customer emails to prevent accidential
+* Prevents auto increment ID collisions when importing from multiple WooCommerce stores.
 * It allows you to map countries, sales channels, payment methods to the corresponding Shopware Uuids.
 * Filters allow you to modify each csv column to your needs.
 You can and should use these to extend mappings, or retrieve more entity data.
 * Complete Shopware Import/Export Profiles are included.